Dance till Tomorrow: Production

 Dance till Tomorrow was described as "boy-meets-girl-story" by Yamamoto, who created it just following a trend among young-adult comic magazines.
 He declared, "I must have unconsciously put myself inside some boundary, thinking I had to do some thing like that."
 Nevertheless, he tried to have an alternative to the common place "mediocre happy ending" and the "tearjerker separation" on its conclusion.
 After ending it, "[he] felt like [he]'d done enough in a commercial genre".

-The character of Aya Hibino was not based on any real person, although her thick eyebrowns were inspired by idols' style in the 1980s.
+The character of Aya Hibino was not based on any real person, although her thick eyebrows were inspired by idols' style in the 1980s.
 Yamamoto said she was meant to be a femme fatale and "probably somehow represents [his] own deep-seated feelings of not being able to understand women".

 Media

+OVA

+An OVA was produced and released in 1990 under the title "Asatte Dance" and in 1991 under the title "Asatte Dance 2".